madc0de/my-nginx/README.md

 Website Vhosts are placed on **/nginx/sites/**

 Nginx will use "www-data" user and is auto mode for usage of cpu.

+Script will not install php.
+(C.Soon with php-fpm 5.6)

 # Examples.